Tangerine Dream bootleg recordings: Berlin 1980

 Tangerine Dream performed two shows on 31 January 1980 at the Palace of the Republic in East Berlin and both shows were broadcast on radio.
 The bootleg Staatsgrenze West LP was released in September 1980 using material from the second show.
 Part of the first show was released by Amiga as Quichotte (1980) and by Virgin as Pergamon (1986).
 A low quality unlicensed copy of Quichotte was released as Don Quixote (1988).
 The complete versions of both shows were released on Tangerine Tree 17: East Berlin 1980 (2003).

 Preston 1980

 The band performed at the Guildhall in Preston, England on 5 November 1980.
 The first 40 minutes were bootlegged on LP as Undulation (1986), with a later CD version misnamed Soundtrack For Fantasy, Live in Detroit, USA Undulation (1992).
-Some of the Undulation LPs were relabled Edison's Last Playoff (1993).
+Some of the Undulation LPs were relabeled Edison's Last Playoff (1993).
 Space Trucking (1986) contains material from both the Preston 1980 and Newcastle 1981 concerts.
 The full concert was released on Tangerine Tree 62: Preston 1980 (2005) and a remastered official release on The Bootmoon Series: Preston– 5 November 1980 (2006).